timescale/docs/timescaledb/how-to-guides/compression/backfill-historical-data.md

 compression behind the scenes](https://www.timescale.com/blog/timescaledb-2-3-improving-columnar-compression-for-time-series-on-postgresql/).
 </highlight>

-## Backfill with the backfilling function
+## Backfill with the backfilling procedure
 You can backfill data by using the `decompress_backfill` stored procedure.
 This
-function:
+procedure:
 1. Halts the compression policy
 1. Identifies the chunks where the backfilled data belongs
 1. Decompresses the chunks
-1. Inserts data from the temporary table into the hypertable
+1. Inserts data from a temporary table into the hypertable
 1. Re-enables the compression policy

 Before you begin, add the [`decompress_backfill` stored procedure and its supporting